-- Policy 9.H.1 The Niagara Region, in partnership with local municipalities, will develop and implement a Goods Movement Study that is consistent with the recommendations of the Niagara Region's Transportation Master Plan and the Province's Freight-Supportive Guidelines.
-The Goods Movement Study will take advantage of cross-border trade opportunities, including the Foreign Free Trade Zone, support employment activity, and maximize the use of the Gateway Economic Zone and Gateway Economic Centre. - Policy 9.H.2 The Niagara Region and its local municipalities will ensure the protection of lands adjacent to or near major goods movement facilities and corridors, including those outside of settlement areas and/or within the Greenbelt Area for the expansion of infrastructure and uses ancillary to that of the principle major goods movement facility and/or corridor use while: - a) avoiding, or where avoidance is not possible, minimizing and mitigating adverse impacts to the agricultural system or other sensitive land uses vulnerable to encroachment; - b) require an agricultural impact assessment during instances where infrastructure or uses are proposed within, adjacent to, or near the Greenbelt Area or agricultural system; and - c) considering subject lands for designation as provincially significant employment zones.
+Policy 9.H.1 The Niagara Region, in partnership with local municipalities, will develop and implement a Goods Movement Study that is consistent with the recommendations of the Niagara Region's Transportation Master Plan and the Province's Freight-Supportive Guidelines.
+The Goods Movement Study will take advantage of cross-border trade opportunities, including the Foreign Free Trade Zone, support employment activity, and maximize the use of the Gateway Economic Zone and Gateway Economic Centre.

+Policy 9.H.2 The Niagara Region and its local municipalities will ensure the protection of lands adjacent to or near major goods movement facilities and corridors, including those outside of settlement areas and/or within the Greenbelt Area for the expansion of infrastructure and uses ancillary to that of the principle major goods movement facility and/or corridor use while:

+- a) requiring a Municipal Class Environmental Assessment to demonstrate the need and alternative options for the infrastructure required for the expansion; - b) avoiding specialty crop areas, and other prime agricultural areas in that order of priority, unless need has been demonstrated and it has been established that there is no reasonable alternative for the location of the infrastructure as determined through the applicable Municipal Class Environment Assessment; - c) avoiding, or where avoidance is not possible, minimizing and mitigating adverse impacts to the agricultural system or other sensitive land uses vulnerable to encroachment; - d) requiring an agricultural impact assessment during instances where infrastructure or uses are proposed within, adjacent to, or near the Greenbelt Area or agricultural system; and - e) considering subject lands for designation as provincially significant employment zones.

-Policy 9.H.3 The Niagara Region and its local municipalities will ensure that development of lands adjacent to or near major goods movement facilities and corridors will be compatible with the goods movement function of those facilities and be designed to avoid, mitigate or minimize negative impacts on and from the facilities and corridors.
-Policy 9.H.4 The Niagara Region will support the implementation of a multimodal transportation system , which accommodates the movement of goods, where identified through the Goods Movement Study.
-Policy 9.H.5 The Niagara Region will work with the Province , local municipalities, agencies, and transportation service providers to implement a transportation system which is able to accommodate agricultural vehicles and equipment, where appropriate.
-Policy 9.H.6 The Niagara Region will continue to advocate for highway capacity improvements to address inter-regional and international trade related demands for the purposes of goods movement.
-Policy 9.H.7 The Niagara Region will consider, where possible, the protection of abandoned rail corridors for future freight-supportive activity.
+The Niagara Region and its local municipalities will ensure that development of lands adjacent to or near major goods movement facilities and corridors will be compatible with the goods movement function of those facilities and be designed to avoid, mitigate or minimize negative impacts on and from the facilities and corridors.

+The Niagara Region will support the implementation of a multimodal transportation system, which accommodates the movement of goods, where identified through the Goods Movement Study.

+The Niagara Region will work with the Province, local municipalities, agencies, and transportation service providers to implement a transportation system which is able to accommodate agricultural vehicles and equipment, where appropriate.

+The Niagara Region will continue to advocate for highway capacity improvements to address inter-regional and international trade related demands for the purposes of goods movement.

+The Niagara Region will consider, where possible, the protection of abandoned rail corridors for future freight-supportive activity.